Home Breaking News AT LARGE! Felon Convicted of Attempted Killing of Milwaukee Cop Flees After Freed on Signature Bond

 WRN has obtained internal Milwaukee Police documents alerting law enforcement of the search for Williams and the threat he poses.
 According to one document, Williams was wearing body armor when he shot at officers.

-Donnie williams
+donnie williams

 Now local law enforcement agencies are on high alert for Donnie Williams.
 An officer safety alert has been issued to protect police throughout the area because it’s not known where Williams, a felon, is and the threat he poses to the community.